rffrasca/PDFKeeper/README.md

 ## About The Project

 ### Description
-PDFKeeper is free, open source software that provides a storage and management solution for PDF documents.
+PDFKeeper is a free, open‑source application that stores and organizes PDF documents in a searchable database.

 ![Product Name Screen Shot][product-screenshot]